cyberversicherung.ch

 Cyber Insurance for Pharmacies in Switzerland

 Swiss pharmacies process highly sensitive health and prescription data.
-Learn why cyber insurance is essential for pharmacies and what specific risks they face.
+Learn which cyber risks exist and which policy terms to review.

 Prescription data Medication records Patient data Point-of-sale systems